Instructor Position Description – Volunteer and Paid

 Instructor Application Procedure

-Each instructor applicant must complete and submit either the New Instructor or Returning Instructor Application Survey (both linked below) by 5:00pm CST on Friday February 11th .
+Each instructor applicant must complete and submit either a New or Returning Sailing Instructor Application, linked below, by 5:00pm CST on Friday February 10th .

 Interviews will be offered to selected new applicants based on the strength of their application and the results of the exam.
-Selected applicants will receive email notification regarding their interview offer on February 18th .
+Selected applicants will receive email notification regarding their interview offer on February 20th.
 The interview is 30 minutes in length and consists of two parts.
 The first includes general questions regarding your background, qualifications and interests.
 The second portion is a short practical teaching assessment, where you will be asked to demonstrate your ability to teach a basic sailing concept (such as upwind sailing, wind clock, etc.) to a small group of your peers.
-The 30-minute time slot interview dates will be March 5th and 6th .
+The 30-minute time slot interviews will be scheduled between March 1st and March 10th.
 Returning instructor applicants do not need to complete an interview.

 Out of Town and International Applicants

-If travel to Madison is not feasible for the exam and/or interview dates, applicants should contact the Head of Instruction in advance to make alternative arrangements, such as a phone call or video interview.
-Submitting the application early and making interviewing/testing arrangements well in advance is especially helpful and strongly encouraged in these situations.
+If travel to Madison is not feasible for the exam and/or interview dates or if you have a conflict, applicants should contact the Head of Instruction in advance to make alternative arrangements, such as a phone or video interview.
+Submitting the application early and making testing/interviewing arrangements well in advance is especially helpful and strongly encouraged in these situations.

 Applications for new instructors are periodically accepted after the start of the sailing season depending on staffing needs.
 If you are interested in applying outside of the standard hiring dates listed above, please contact the Head of Instruction.

-If you have any questions about the application process or instructor position description/expectations, please don’t hesitate to reach out to the Head of Instruction by email at email@example.com or to call the Outdoor UW Office at 608-262-1630.
+If you have any questions about the application process or instructor position description/expectations, please don’t hesitate to reach out to the Head of Instruction by email at firstname.lastname@example.org or by phone: 608-265-3184.

 Selected new applicants receive email invitation with instructions detailing how to schedule an interview.